artperception/artperception.github.io/index.md

-# Art and Perception experiment in Lakenhal (Leiden)
+# Art perception experiment in the Lakenhal